What inspired you to become an addiction counselor?

 What makes The Ridge unique?

 The Ridge has hands down been my most favorite place to work.
 Our small team comes together in so many ways to provide top-quality care for clients.
 In recovery, clients need to develop a connection with their counselor and peers.
-The Ridge’s 16-bed capacity allows for clients to gain a sense of family which provides continued support beyond discharge.
+The Ridge’s 16-bed inpatient facility allows for clients to gain a sense of family which provides continued support beyond discharge.
 Our aftercare programming and Alumni events provide a further connection to those in recovery which gives hope for those early in recovery.

 How does a person’s family help in recovery?